North Sea Radio Orchestra: 2006: Release of debut album

 In the underground press, Art Rocker praised the NSRO for "doing something really quite special.....in their ability to ebb and sway and permeate through styles without erring away from the constant series of lush orchestrations", and hailed the record as "the most beautiful album of the year… could surely sway even the most ardent distortion-pedal freak to step back and open their minds and hearts to this."
 Foggy Notions called it "an everchanging trip, blooming with melody and twinkling beauty from start to finish," while Subba Cultcha commented that the ensemble's music was "stepping easily between genres, sometimes classical, sometimes indie; inspired and compelling and often magical, like the soundtrack to a film that hasn't been made yet.
 It's a thoughtful, melodic and calming record that is sure to attract fans way beyond its classical base."
 A review in Boomkat (while drawing attention to the NSRO's "idiosyncratic bombast", "cartoonishly baroque melodies" and "unbridled eccentricity") praised the orchestra's "considerable performance skills and elegant arrangements", and concluded that the album was "a fairly surreal experience all round."

 2007–2008: Further afield

 On 26 January 2007 the North Sea Radio Orchestra returned to Bush Hall for another concert (supported again by William D. Drake).
-On 3 March they played their first concert outside London, at St Michael's Church, Blewsbury, Berkshire.
+On 3 March they played their first concert outside London, at St Michael's Church, Blewbury, Berkshire.
 This was followed by another appearance at St Giles in the Fields in London on 27 April.
 On 2 July the NSRO released the 7-inch vinyl-only EP End of Chimes.
 This featured an edit of the album centrepiece "Chimes" plus three entirely new tracks ("Guitar Miniature No2", "Hurdy Gurdy Miniature", "The Tide Rises the Tide Falls") and was hailed as "a highly entertaining discovery" by Drowned in Sound and as "gentle, lush and frankly beguiling" by SoundsXP.